Jesper0101/Deep_Learning/README.md

 # 😄 Emotion Detection with CNN & OpenCV

-A deep learning project that detects human facial expressions in real-time using a Convolutional Neural Network (CNN), OpenCV for face detection, and TensorFlow/Keras for emotion classification.
+A deep learning-based facial expression recognition system that uses a webcam to detect and classify human emotions in real time using OpenCV and a trained Convolutional Neural Network (CNN).

 ---

-## 📸 Live Emotion Detection
+## 🧠 Overview

-Using your webcam, this project classifies facial expressions into one of the seven emotions:
+This project detects faces in a video stream and classifies emotions into one of the seven categories:
 - Angry
 - Disgust
 - Fear